basnijholt/nijho.lt/content/post/advent-of-open-source/day_11.md

 ## 📖 Origin Story

 I started with conda-forge in 2016 during my PhD work with Kwant, a quantum transport simulator.
-Installing it was a nightmare - it required system-level numerical libraries like MUMPS and Scotch, each with their own dependencies.
-After days of struggling, I thought, "There must be a better way!"
-That's when I discovered conda-forge and its mission to make scientific software installation painless.
+Installing it was a nightmare - it required system-level numerical libraries like MUMPS and Scotch which required a special config file to link.
+When I discovered conda-forge and its mission to make scientific software installation painless, I knew this was the solution!

 ## 🔧 Technical Highlights